Published by Afterschool.my on Apr 18, 2017, 11:10 am

 So, let’s say someone asks you about something along the lines of, “Who won the last World Cup?”, you would obviously know the answer and proceed to get into a footy argument.
 But what would happen if someone asked you what is the most in-demand skills were in the job market in 2017?
 Would you know?
 Would you bother to check?
 Students with no initiative tend to do no research and end up joining just about any course, and only regret it when it’s too late.

 While parents are the people we look up to the most in life, and often we want to please them and make them happy, sometimes a student ends up enrolling in a course to please them.
 Perhaps they merely encouraged you to pursue it, but you, out of fear of disappointing them, just went along with it.
 One must realise that, just as much as we respect their advise, it’s equally important to make your own decisions.
 We’re not saying disregard what they want for you, we’re saying, take their advice into consideration, but at the end of the day, it’s your decision.

 You have a tight knit group of friends from high school, and it breaks your heart how most of them are doing a certain course you don’t like.
-Maybe you have a boyfriend/girlfriend, who is now going to enroll in a course that you know nothing about and have no interest in.
+Maybe you have a boyfriend/girlfriend, who is now going to enrol in a course that you know nothing about and have no interest in.
 What do you do?
 You end up joining that very course because you don’t want to lose your friends.
 It’s important to remember that, once again, it’s your decision and you need to choose what’s best for you.
 Perhaps you’ll still be with some of your friends, maybe you’ll make new ones.
-But’s it’s important to make you own decision to burst the bubble you’ve been living in and inhale the fresh, and sometimes harsh air of the real world.
+But it’s important to make your own decisions to burst the bubble you’ve been living in and inhale the fresh, and sometimes harsh air of the real world.

 Students look at the fields that are trending instead of what will be in demand in the future - Image via Pixabay